 By the numbers: Service Recognition Luncheon

-In addition to the winners of the President’s Achievement Award and Donald Griffin '23 Management Award, a total of 426 University staff members with a collective 7,420 years of service were honored for their dedication March 24 at the annual Service Recognition Luncheon.
+In addition to the winners of the President's Achievement Award and Donald Griffin '23 Management Award, a total of 449 University staff members with a collective 7,920 years of service were honored for their dedication March 29 at the annual Service Recognition Luncheon.
+They included:

 Employees honored for dedication and service

-Five Princeton staff members were recognized for their commitment to excellence and exceptional performance during the University's annual Service Recognition Luncheon on March 24 in Jadwin Gymnasium.
+Five Princeton University staff members were recognized for their commitment to excellence and exceptional performance during the annual Service Recognition Luncheon on March 29 in Jadwin Gymnasium.
 In addition, two staff members were honored for their leadership potential.

 The award was established in 1997 to recognize members of the support and administrative staffs with five or more years of service whose dedication, excellent work and special efforts have contributed significantly to the success of their departments and the University.
 The winners receive a framed certificate and a $2,000 award and have their names inscribed on a plaque that is displayed in the Office of Human Resources.

 The President's Achievement Award is part of the University's Staff Recognition Program administered by the Office of Human Resources.
-Staff members with 10, 15, 20, 25, 30, 35, 40 and 45 years of service were presented with a certificate during the luncheon; those with 25 or more years of service also received commemorative gifts.
-A total of 426 University staff members with a collective 7,420 years of service were honored for their dedication this year (see "By the numbers" at right).
+Staff members with 10, 15, 20, 25, 30, 35, 40, 45 and 50 years of service were honored during the luncheon; those with 25 or more years of service also received commemorative gifts.
+A total of 448 University staff members with a collective 7,935 years of service were honored for their dedication this year (see "By the numbers" at right).

 In remarks at the luncheon, Princeton President Shirley M. Tilghman commended both the award winners and the long-serving staff members who were recognized at the event, praising their talent, dedication and commitment to excellence in their work at the University.